frankyrumple/school_projects/README.md

-# school_projects
+# School Project
-Code used to teach game coding at Peninsula College
+Code examples used when teaching game development.